thii29/angular-course-2025/Note-Section 4.md

 To allow for multiple types in a single value you can use Union Types: myVal: number | string

 To format the currency values appropriately, you could consider using Angular's built-in CurrencyPipe

+asReadonly(): is a method provided by Angular, which we can call on signals to get a read-only version of those signals, which can't be manipulated